-A Brisbane to Cairns Road trip is one of the best you can do in Australia.
-There is a lot in between the two cities, and it’s a commonly worn path for backpackers in Australia.
+A Brisbane to Cairns road trip is one of the best you can do in Australia.
+There is a lot to see between the two cities, and it’s a commonly worn path for backpackers in Australia.

-This part of Australia is full of interesting locations, such as Fraser Island Hervey Bay and the Whitsundays.
-Spectacular scenery, beautiful beaches and turquoise waters line the route, making it one of the most scenic in the country!
+This part of Australia is full of interesting locations, such as Fraser Island Hervey Bay, and Whitehaven Beach in the Whitsundays.
+Spectacular scenery, beautiful beaches, and turquoise waters line the route, making it one of the most scenic in the country!

-Driving from Brisbane to Cairns, you will come across many more beautiful spots like those mentioned!
+Driving from Brisbane to Cairns, you will come across so many amazing places and more beautiful spots like those mentioned!

 This road trip may look like a short distance on a map, but it is a beast of a drive.
 Airlie Beach and Cairns don’t look too far apart on a map, but it can take upwards of 8 hours to drive between the two places!

 A Brisbane to Cairns drive is a serious undertaking and one that shouldn’t be taken lightly.

 I have compiled an itinerary for this trip to help you get the most out of your drive, in one of the most beautiful parts of Australia!